 A trail mix is a mixture of dried fruit such as raisins, sultanas, dried cranberries or whatever suits your taste buds, mixed in with some nuts, maybe some granola and even small bits of chocolate.

-Nuts – peanuts are the most obvious example of nuts you can add to your own trail mix, but again, be adventurous and try a few different examples.
+- Nuts – peanuts are the most obvious example of nuts you can add to your own trail mix, but again, be adventurous and try a few different examples.
 Almonds, pistachios, walnuts and cashews make great alternatives.
 Try to keep to unsalted versions so that you are not making yourself thirstier.
+Nuts offer sustained energy for longer periods.

 Experiment with trail mixes and make a note of what ingredients you enjoy and what actually doesn’t hit the target for you.
 The great thing is that there is no limit to the number of different combinations you can have of your favourite ingredients.